dragonchain/dragonchain/docs/deployment/migrating_v4.md

 ## Dragon Net Communication

-Note that communication with Dragon Net remains unchanged, so v3 Dragonchains can still communicate with v4 Dragonchains, therefor updating to v4 is not required.
+Note that communication with Dragon Net remains unchanged, so v3 Dragonchains can still communicate with v4 Dragonchains, therefore updating to v4 is not required.
 Please keep in mind that v3 will no longer receive any updates, so it is highly recommended to upgrade.